Computation of the Lambda function for a finite Galois extension: Appendix

 In the following theorem we give an explicit formula of $\lambda_{K/F}$, when $K/F$ is an even degree Galois extension with odd ramification index.

-\begin{thm} Let $K$ be an even degree Galois extension of a non-archimedean local field $F$ of odd ramification index.
+\begin{thm} Let $K$ be an even degree Galois extension of a non-Archimedean local field $F$ of odd ramification index.
 Let $\psi$ be a nontrivial additive character of $F$.
 Then

 \end{thm} \begin{proof} In general, any extension $K/F$ of local fields has a uniquely determined maximal subextension $F'/F$ in $K/F$ which is unramified.
-If the degree of $K/F$ is even, then certainly we have $e_{K/F}=[K:F']$ because $e_{K/F}=e_{F'/F}\cdot e_{K/F'}=e_{K/F'}$ and $K/F'$ is a totally ramified extension.
+Then we have $e_{K/F}=[K:F']$ because $e_{K/F}=e_{F'/F}\cdot e_{K/F'}=e_{K/F'}$ and $K/F'$ is a totally ramified extension.
 By the given condition, here $K/F$ is an even degree Galois extension with odd ramification index $e_{K/F}$, hence $K/F'$ is an odd degree Galois extension.
-Now from the properties of $\lambda$-function and Theorem \ref{General Theorem for odd case} we have
+Now from the properties of the $\lambda$-functions and Theorem \ref{General Theorem for odd case} we have

 because $K/F'$ is an odd degree Galois extension and $F'/F$ is an unramified extension.

 \end{proof}